Hobart the Capital of

 Tasmania.

-we have the Hobart Summer Festival.
-Another very successful
+Then we have the Hobart Summer Festival.
+Another very

-Hobart Summer Festival was held over eleven days in
+successful Hobart Summer Festival was held over eleven

-event - The Taste - on 28 December.
-During the Festival,
+beverage event - The Taste - on 28 December.
+During

-Sullivans Cove precinct came alive, showcasing the very
+the Festival, Sullivans Cove precinct came alive, showcasing

-best street theatre, live music and performance for
+the very best street theatre, live music and performance

-both the young and young at heart, and of course some
+for both the young and young at heart, and of course

-of Tasmania's finest food, wines, beers and other beverages.
+some of Tasmania's finest food, wines, beers and other

-For seven perfect sunny days, The Taste shone as the
+beverages.
+For seven perfect sunny days, The Taste shone

 For